n-mounier/MRlap/README.md

 ```

     ##        polygenicity perSNP_heritability
-    ##        0.0008447576        0.0004078613
+    ##        0.0009415670        0.0003768239

 ## Runtime

-Example A \~ 4 minutes 30 seconds
+Example A \~ 3 minutes 50

-Example B \~ 6 minutes
+Example B \~ 2 minutes 40 seconds

 The runtime can be influenced by the size of the summary statistics
-files, the approach used for pruning (distance vs LD) but also by `s`,
+files, the approach used for pruning (distance vs LD) but also by the
-the number of simulations used for the sampling strategy to estimate the
+number of simulations used for the sampling strategy to estimate the
 variance of the corrected causal effect and the covariance between
-observed and corrected effects (type `?MRlap` to get details).
-However,
+observed and corrected effects (optimal number of simulations is
-reducing the value of `s` is strongly discouraged as it can lead to an
-innacurate estimation of the corrected effect standard error.
+automatically determined in the analysis).

 <font color="grey"><small> Results from analyses performed on a MacBook
-Pro (Early 2015) - Processor : 2.9 GHz Intel Core i5 - Memory : 8 GB
+Pro (2020) - Processor : 2 GHz Quad-Core Intel Core i5 - Memory : 16 GB
-1867 MHz DDR3.</font> </small>
+3733 MHz LPDDR4X.</font> </small>

 ## Citation